NeuroSamDeb/Neuromatch-2025-Deep-learning-group-project/README.md

 - GTZAN

 ## Key findings
-- Limited cross domain generalization for differing datasets
+- Limited cross domain generalization for differing datasets as tested on AlexNet using MNIST, CIFAR-10 and GTZAN
-- Model complexity does not significantly affect transfer learning in image classification tasks
+- Model complexity does not significantly affect transfer learning in image classification tasks as tested using ShuffleNet vs ResNet-50 and AlexNet

 ## Contribution
 This project was completed as part of a colloborative neuromatch program.
 My contribution included literature review and preparation of the final presentation slides.